36 For you have need of endurance, so that after you have done the will of God, you may receive the promise:

 Christians receive reward for remaining true to God’s will under duress.

 Receiving promises from God depends on endurance.
-The point is not the salvation of the soul but of remaining true to what God has said by faith.
+The point is not the salvation of the soul but remaining true by faith to what God has said.
+We will see a long list of people who lived by faith in the next chapter.

 Enduring things for a higher end develops character in the Christian life (Jas 1:4).
 Fellowship with Christ in His suffering is a condition of reigning with Him (2 Ti 2:12; Re 1:9).